stacktrace-nso/nonskating.club/content/guides/penalty-box-manager.md

 ## Introduction

-The Penalty Box Manager role comprises support and traffic direction 95% of the time and white-knuckled rules edge cases the other 5%.
-For most of the game, the PBM simply directs traffic and supports Penalty Box Timers.
+The Penalty Box Manager role comprises support and traffic direction 95% of the time.
+For most of the game, the PBM directs traffic, times jammer penalties, and supports Penalty Box Timers.
 The other 5% of the time, the PBM smoothly applies complex rule edge cases under pressure and addresses unexpected situations for which there's no clear procedure.

 The Penalty Box Manager is not required to complete paperwork.
 However, awareness of the Penalty Box Timer paperwork is important for the role.